vadimdudarenko/RR_project2023/README.md

 - The model's performance is visualized, and a comparison between the predicted and actual results is made.
 This helps in understanding how well the model has performed in predicting the outcomes of the matches.
 - In conclusion, the project demonstrates how machine learning can be applied in the domain of sports analytics to predict soccer match outcomes using SVM.

+## Conclusion
+During the project, we applied an updated dataset spanning from 1930 to 2022, surpassing the previous study's coverage from 1930 to 2014.
+By adopting a similar methodology, we were able to achieve higher accuracy in our results.
+However, the translation of the code from Python to R presented a few challenges stemming from disparities in syntax, data structures, function creation, data modeling, libraries, and  especially error handling mechanisms.
+Despite these obstacles, we successfully navigated the differences and accomplished our objectives.

 ## References
 1. https://github.com/imajeetyadav/FIFA-WORLD-CUP-MATCH-DATA-ANALYSIS/blob/master/Project.ipynb
 2. https://www.kaggle.com/datasets/piterfm/fifa-football-world-cup?select=world_cup.csv